Blogpost, posh, SoccerLifeBalance

 The experiences of your life are not inherently positive or negative.
 We put that slant to the situation.
 So if each instance has no determined value, we get to add it.
 When you are evaluating the results that you are getting, don’t turn negative situations into catastrophes.
 Use language that will put it down as a smaller loss.
 We get disappointed, not devastated and this is an evaluation after the fact.
 Be professional as we lose.
 Shake hands and move on.
 Don’t say those negative things out-loud (Trevor Moawad).

 When you do get a win, make it big!
 Even if it means almost nothing in the grand scheme of things, turn it into winning the FA Cup (for a small club, cause the top clubs barely care).
 We tend to undervalue our accomplishments because they are ours.
-If we can do, then anyone can do it.
+If we can do it, then anyone can do it.
 BULLSHIT!
 Some people couldn’t fight their way out of a wet paper bag!
 Give some credit but don’t sit back and relax.
 It’s onto the next contest.
 A big win in isolation is nothing.
 Form matters!
 So take that momentum into the next thing and believe that a string of positive results is on the horizon.
 It’s the only way to climb up the table!

 Most likely you’re the only one who is keeping score in your life.
 Tip the table in your favor.
 Stack up some little wins and then go for that title that you’ve been hoping for!
 It’s within your reach.
 All it takes is time and persistence.
 That combination is almost completely undefeated.